-The Institute is presently engaged in research related to traffic safety (drinking and driving), deliberative polling, campaign finance, public program performance, intergenerational communities as a way to solve public problems, public-private partnerships, school district financing, the efficacy of various training programs, mentally ill jail inmates, and local economic conditions.
-Other recently completed Institute research projects have examined a program in public high schools to increase post-secondary training; the academic achievement gap between African-American and white students; a program for disabled college students, and radon mitigation.
+The Institute is presently engaged in research related to traffic safety (drinking and driving), public health, law enforcement training, electoral systems, democracy at the state and local level, and human rights.
+Other recently completed Institute research projects have examined a program in public high schools to increase post-secondary training; the academic achievement gap between African-American and white students; a program for disabled college students, the effectiveness of behavioral health services, evaluations of library systems, and identity politics.
 The reports from these projects are generally for a particular funder and are often not publicly released.

 If you would like to know more about the Institute’s research and program evaluation capacities, contact AJ Simmons at (217) 206-8109 or at email@example.com.

 ILLAPS Visiting Researcher Manuel Gutierrez recently co-authored a chapter in Binational Commons with Kathleen Staudt, from the University of Texas at El Paso (UTEP).
 Their chapter analyzes how federal and state policies shape binational cooperation between the US and Mexico.
 They argue both countries enact legislation at the federal level that affects the border but it is not common to see legislation aimed at local level institutional cooperation.
 The authors also discuss best practices for cooperation across the United States-Mexico border, as seen in San Diego – Tijuana and Laredo – Nuevo Laredo as well as an example of challenges in El Paso – Ciudad Juarez.
 They end their chapter with recommendations for border governance.